 Each guide includes background information on the author and the book plus a list of vocabulary words.
 It is up to you to determine how to work with the vocabulary words.
 The background information highlights topics upon which the study will focus.
 This varies from study to study.
-For example, in the study of A Separate Peace, symbols and motifs are the primary emphasis, while the protagonist's character is a secondary focus.
+For example, in the study of A Separate Peace, symbols and motifs are the primary emphases, while the protagonist's character is a secondary focus.
 The study of The Scarlet Letter devotes attention primarily to character development and inferential reading.
 Shifting toward a more philosophical direction, the study of Little Women highlights transcendentalist elements in that story.

 Most study guides have discussion questions for each chapter or groups of chapters (or for scenes within acts of a play).
 Students are directed to write answers to these questions in complete sentences or paragraphs.
 Some of the guides have significantly more questions, more writing assignments, graphic organizers, or differ in other ways from one another.

 Questions in all of the guides range from simple comprehension questions to those requiring deeper critical thinking.
 Writing assignments also challenge students to apply various levels of critical thinking.

 Students should be able to complete most work independently.
 However, they are encouraged to discuss their answers with others.
 It would be great if students could meet with other students once a week for discussion, but periodic discussion with a parent can suffice.